MystenLabs/sui/doc/in-progress/sui-wallet-with-ledger.md

 1. In the **App catalog**, search for **Sui**.
 1. Click **Install** to install the Sui app on your device.

-Your device shows a message during the installation.
+Your device shows a message that indicates the installation progress.

 ## Import accounts from your device to Sui Wallet